 Businesses innovate rapidly in the online field nowadays, and the Web becomes ever new with each passing day.
 Websites that don’t keep up and stay creative become shunned for more impressive digital experiences, leading eventually to the equivalent of a ghost town.

-This article created by our team at Amelia won’t focus on the websites that are technically correct, have the perfect design that respects all principles, and use classic typefaces.
+This article won’t focus on the websites that are technically correct, have the perfect design that respects all principles, and use classic typefaces.
 Instead, it will focus on those websites that are built creatively, stepping aside from the basic layouts and designs that people have already gotten used to.

 All the examples of creative websites you’ll see below have pushed the boundaries of web design in one way or another and ensured their continued success in the race for attention.

 How to Come Up with Creative Websites

 If a brilliant idea pops in your head, stick to it, even if it’s not a conventional one.
 You don’t always have to play it by the book when you make an eCommerce site because, in the case of the Web, the “textbook” keeps changing along with new trends and technologies.

 Instead, you should trust your innovative ideas and, hey, maybe even reinvent the wheel a little bit.
 Exploring your creativity and having fun with your own take on design is a great way to come up with an interesting website that people will remember and share.